Magdalena Gwizdoń: Career

 As of February 2013, her best performance at the Biathlon World Championships is 6th, as part of the 2008 Polish mixed relay team, and again with the 2009 women's relay team.
-Her best individual performance is 7th, in the 2008 sprint.
+Her best individual performance is 7th in the 2008 sprint.

 As of February 2013, Gwizdoń has finished on the podium six times in the Biathlon World Cup.
 This includes one victory, taken in a sprint event at Östersund in 2006/07.
 Her best overall finish in the Biathlon World Cup is 16th, in 2006/07.

+Biathlon results

+All results are sourced from the International Biathlon Union.